iAhmedEmad/AppiumDemoProject/README.md

 # AppiumDemo
-This is a demo app for Appium
+This is an Appium Demo project using "API Demos APK"